 EXPO ---9:00 a.m.-2:00 p.m.
 Traditional artists will fill the hallways of Lyon Hall to sell their works.

 The second sessions will be dedicated to the topics of Native American Folkways and Metal Arts.
-From the making of tools and textiles, to the processing and production of foodways, specialists in living history, education, archaeology, and preservation will discuss the contributions of living history camps, Pow Wows, artists, scholars, and historic sites in the cultural conservation of Native American traditional arts and folkways.
-Annual events, ongoing programs, outreach, and the development, practice, and expansion of these opportunities combined with contributions from specialists in the field continue to enhance research, education, and presentation.
-Be sure and join Mrs. Rosa Hall, Monica Newman Moore, and representatives from northwest Alabama to become familiar with current practices and initiatives.
-Regional sites dedicated to the industrial heritage of Central Alabama and elsewhere have proven that "Fire, Forge, and Furnace: Metal Arts and Occupational Folklore" are huge prospects for the future that embrace the past while moving artistic traditions forward through the passage of knowledge, and skills to the next generation.
-Metal arts are now central to the operations and programming of many historic sites including Sloss Furnaces, Tannehill State Park, and the Mississippi Industrial Heritage Museum located in the historic Soulé Steam Feed Works site in nearby Meridian.
-From functional farm tools to mass production at our industrial sites, metal arts are contributing to the vitality of special events, bringing entire festivals to places like Birmingham, and creating opportunities for summertime workshops and arts in residency programs.
-Artisans and site managers will discuss these trends and provide a glimpse of the future.
+From the making of tools and textiles, to the processing and production of foodways, specialists in living history, education, archaeology, and preservation will discuss the recent initiatives in the documentation, preservation, and presentation of Native American folkways.
+Be sure and join Mrs. Rosa Hall, Monica Newman Moore, and representatives from northwest Alabama to become familiar with current practices and ongoing work around the state of Alabama.
+Regional sites dedicated to the industrial heritage of Central Alabama and elsewhere have proven that metal arts are huge prospects for the future that embrace the past while moving artistic traditions forward through the passage of knowledge, and skills to the next generation.
+Representatives from Sloss Furnaces, Tannehill State Park, and the Mississippi Industrial Heritage Museum located in the historic Soulé Steam Feed Works site in nearby Meridian, will present on the role of metal arts at these institutions.

 1:30 p.m. - 3:00 p.m.
 Tours: Colleagues and leaders of UWA will provide local tours that will demonstrate the many facets of work being conducted through the Division of Economic Development and Outreach (DEDO), UWA.